 - Urban water use planning zone: Lands for economic growth where the County General Plan allows only M&I water use.
 The delineation of this zone is relatively straightforward. - Rural-agricultural water use planning zone: Lands for economic growth where the County General Plan allows both M&I use (including rural domestic use) and agricultural use.
 The delineation of this zone is more complex because the presence of M&I use and agricultural use may vary based on the County General Plan land use designation.
 For example, parcels within the Low-Density Residential land use designation are for residential use, resulting in M&I water use (i.e., primary use).
 However, the County General Plan also permits agricultural practices on larger residential parcels, resulting in agricultural water use (i.e., adjoining use).
-Similarly, a parcel designated as Agricultural Lands is dedicated to agriculture, resulting in agricultural water use (i.e., adjoining use).
-A farmhouse with domestic water use could also be permitted for complementing the intended farming operation, resulting in M&I water use (i.e., adjoining use).
-The preferred rural-agricultural way of life means that permitted agricultural practices in El Dorado County include both commercial and non-commercial purposes where non-commercial practices are to limited household consumption or limited local farmer's market sales.
+Similarly, a parcel designated as Agricultural Lands is dedicated to agriculture, resulting in agricultural water use (i.e., primary use).
+A farmhouse with domestic water use could also be permitted to complement the intended farming operation, resulting in M&I water use (i.e., adjoining use).
+The preferred rural-agricultural way of life means that permitted agricultural practices in El Dorado County include both commercial and non-commercial purposes where non-commercial practices are for household consumption and limited local farmer's market sales.

 These zones reflect the foundational policies in the County General Plan in terms of where and what water use may occur, and why.
-These policies do not guarantee water demands will be realized, as that requires consideration of other conditions such as physical constraints (e.g., slope and soil types), preferences (e.g., community centers and agricultural districts), and management strategies (e.g., water use efficiency and applied technology).
+These policies do not guarantee water demands will be realized, as that requires consideration of other conditions such as physical constraints (e.g., slope and soil types), preferences (e.g., community centers and agricultural districts), management strategies (e.g., water use efficiency and applied technology), and overall reliability and affordability for the water services.